• Skip to main content

 In cases where only a minor amount of repair is needed, placing a crown instead of a filling can actually be detrimental to the tooth.
 That’s because:

-• The aggressive amount of tooth trimming that’s needed for crown placement This much. can stress it.
+- The aggressive amount of tooth trimming that’s needed for crown placement How much? can stress it.
 Even to the point where irreversible harm may come to the tooth’s nerve tissue A possible consequence., thus triggering the need for root canal treatment.

-• Crowned teeth can be more difficult for a patient to clean (like effectively removing dental plaque from around its gum-line edges), with a primary concern being the development of gum disease and its complications.
+- Also, crowned teeth can be more difficult for a patient to clean.
+For example, removing dental plaque from around its gum-line edges can be challenging, with a primary concern being the development of gum disease and associated complications.

 Of course, these events don’t occur in all cases.
 But the potential for them is great enough that placing a crown isn’t justifiable if a simpler type of restoration can satisfy the tooth’s needs.

-2) How larger fillings frequently leave a tooth at risk.
+2) How large fillings may leave a tooth at risk.

 Large dental fillings can leave a tooth vulnerable to fracture.